 - Computer literacy

-Once admitted to the RTCP you must submit an Arizona Department of Public Safety Fingerprint Clearance Card.
-ARS § 15-1881 is a condition of final acceptance.
+Once admitted to the RTCP you must submit proof of application for Fingerprint Clearance Card from Arizona Department of Public Safety is a condition of final acceptance.
 Complete information about the statute can be found at the following web sites:

 Graduate certificate students are generally not eligible to receive federal financial aid.
 College of Nursing scholarship opportunities are limited for graduate certificate students.